starpentagon/vcf_analyzer/README.md

 # vcf_analyzer
-VCF analyzer is a tool for analyzing Renju VCF(Victory by Consecutive Four moves) problems.
-Edit Add topics
+VCF analyzer is a tool for analyzing Renju VCF(Victory by Continuous Fours) problems.